Learn more at amazon.com

 Perform Regular Backups

+Although this task can be mostly automated, it must still be monitored diligently.
 And having backups doesn't help much if you don't know how to restore from backups when it becomes necessary.

 The reality of backups is...

 • The morning after the failure to perform a backup, there will definitely be a major network crash causing loss of data.

 • A user can destroy an important file with the click of a mouse, but it takes all day to locate and restore the backup of that file.